I3randon22/Unity3D-ProceduralMaze-Pathfinding_DLL/README.md

 The key components of this project are:

 1. **3D Procedural Maze Generator**: A dynamic maze generator that creates intricate and unique 3D mazes every time the game is played.
-2. **A* Pathfinding Algorithm**: An implementation of the A* algorithm for efficient navigation through the maze, optimized for performance in the Unity3D environment.
+2. **AStar Pathfinding Algorithm**: An implementation of the A* algorithm for efficient navigation through the maze, optimized for performance in the Unity3D environment.

 ## Features